 - And to expand concepts of missions through participation in the global ministries of the Church.

 United Methodist Women strive to give help and hope to those less fortunate by our prayers, pledges, gifts and time.
-Our unit offers six circles for membership.
-Four groups have morning or afternoon meetings and two meet in the evening.
+Our unit offers five circles for membership.
+Three groups have morning or afternoon meetings and two meet in the evening.
 Join us for fellowship as we witness and serve Jesus Christ.